7,500 Strangers Just Bought A Crumbling French Chateau Together

 It's late 2017.
 By now, crowdfunding has been used to finance films, board games, classical music, scientific research and infertility treatments.

-Add this to the list of things bought with the collective purchasing power: A chateau in the French countryside, complete with moat.
+Add this to the list of things bought with collective purchasing power: A chateau in the French countryside, complete with moat.

 Mais oui!